Global formulas

 Avoid adding side effects in custom formulas.
 Side effects can cause unpredictable behavior and should be handled by actions instead.

 Be cautious when pasting code snippets from external sources into custom formulas.
-Custom code can execute any JavaScript you add, which may introduce security vulnerabilities if the source is not trusted.
+Custom code can execute any JavaScript you add, which may introduce security vulnerabilities if you do not trust the source.